The Complete High Protein Food List {printable with calories}

 I am close to 100 lbs, and lift some pretty heavy weights.
 So I’ve chosen to eat more protein, although it isn’t necessary.
 I’ve increased this amount to 1 gram of protein per pound (so 100 grams of protein per day for me).

-What foods are the best source of protein
+What foods are the best Protein Sources?

 Ideally, consuming proteins from a variety of sources is the best strategy.
 When you vary your protein, you are able to get a wide range of nutrients that assist your body in using the protein. (grab this high protein meal plan for ideas on getting variety!) (source)

-If you are counting calories however, the proteins with the lowest calories are the foods where there aren’t other macronutrients, such as carbs or fat.
+If you are counting calories, however, the proteins with the lowest calories are the foods where there aren’t other macronutrients, such as carbs or fat.
 For example, nuts have more calories per gram of protein because it also comes with fats.
 Milk will have more calories per gram of protein because it has carbohydrates in addition to protein.

 Lean meats, where there is virtually little fat or carbs, will have the most protein per calorie.